A pilgrimage to visit the Hiroshima Panels, 40 years in the waiting.

 These activist artists captured the horrific consequence of war and world events where people harm other people.
 So it goes.

-This journey came about from a catalogue in my possession, printed for their 1956 Australian exhibition in the late 1960’s.
+This journey came about from a catalogue printed for their 1956 exhibition in Australia`.
 I missed this exhibition as I was a fledgling teenager at the time only interested in the Melbourne Olympics (Volodymyr Petrovych Kuts and Chilla Porter) and Aussie rules football.